MIC-DKFZ/ParticleSeg3D/README.md

 ### Inference
 You can run inference on Zarr images from anywhere on the system using the ps3d_inference command.
-The Zarr images need to be located in a folder named 'images' and the 'metadata.json' needs to be placed at it parent folder such that the folder structure looks like this:
+The Zarr images need to be located in a folder named 'images' and the 'metadata.json' needs to be placed next to the folder such that the folder structure looks like this:
 ```
 .
 ├── metadata.json